Hilariously Abusive Childhood

 - Carl's continued adult life as a Butt Monkey to his Aqua Teen Hunger Force neighbors is shown to have been bred in him quite early, as the few glimpses we are given into his childhood include his father making him eat carpet squares ("That's berber!") and putting him to work as a child in a dangerous chemical factory for days at a time.
 Of course, Aqua Teen plays everything for comedy, and this wouldn't even make the top FIFTY most disturbing things they've joked about on that show.

-- Metalocalypse: any time Toki's childhood is shown in flashback, it involves his getting struck, whipped, and otherwise abused by his frighteningly somber parents.
+- Any time Toki's childhood is shown in flashback, it involves his getting struck, whipped, and otherwise abused by his frighteningly somber parents.
+Whenever they show up in the present, he's stuck in an Angst Coma until they leave, doing nothing more than staring straight ahead in utter silence.

 - Other band members don't fare much better.
 Pickles was always overlooked in favour of his loser brother, and his father even told him that he "belongs in a trash can".
 Skwisgaar was messed up by a promiscuous and neglectful mother and a lack of a father figure.
 Murderface's father killed his mother and himself with a chainsaw in front of baby Murderface.